 This is a special opportunity to work directly with the men and women we serve through our day and residential programs.
 Field Trip Assistants will help push a wheelchair or just be a friend to talk to.
 The trips take place on Saturdays between 9am-3pm (trip hours will vary depending on the weather and location).
 Valley Village is looking for volunteers who can donate a few hours on Saturdays to join our clients on field trips to events, the beach, museums, malls, parks, and more.
 You do not need to go every Saturday, however some consistency is needed.
 These direct-service volunteer opportunities do require certain background and health checks, which we pay for.
 You’re getting fingerprinted for a great cause!

-Several of our homes have been adopted by clubs or a family and the clients truly look forward to visits and hanging out with their adopted groups!
-What does it take?
-It’s really simple and we are thrilled that you are interested in becoming an adopter.
-We will help match your organization with the right home.
-Our homes range from 5-12 adults with developmental challenges and can be all men or all women, and in some cases combined.
+Valley Village residential homes are available for “adoption” by companies, clubs, and families.
+Our clients look forward to visits and spending time with their adopted groups!
+When your organization or group is interested in adopting a house, we match your organization with the right home.
+Our homes range from 5-12 adults with developmental challenges.
+Residents of our homes are all men or all women, and in some cases both.

 Valley Village has volunteer opportunities that are great for groups, and all ages.
 Several times per year, we host large events where we need lots of extra support.
 And, around the office, the hours are flexible.
 There’s a volunteer match for everybody!